HypeCheck

 Based on: Probiotic blend, Zinc

-"Magnesium glycinate to power 300+ bodily functions" Stretch
+"Magnesium glycinate to power 300+ bodily functions" Supported

 "4 essential electrolytes to power your everyday performance" Supported

-Electrolytes do support hydration and performance; reasonable claim.
+Electrolytes do support hydration and performance; claim is modest and reasonable.

 Ingredients